SirDankenstien/dank.bin-checker/README.md

 # dank.bin-checker
-Generates and checks bins for validity
+Generates and checks bins for validity with selenium